-As an established Boston podiatrist, Dr. Szpiro is board certified in Foot Surgery.
+As an established Boston podiatrist, Dr. Szpiro is board certified in Foot Surgery and has been practicing for over 24 years.
 She is a Diplomate of the American Board of Podiatric Surgery and a Fellow of the American College of Foot and Ankle Surgeons.
 Dr. Szpiro is a frequent lecturer and has spoken at various events, such as the APMA Annual Scientific Meeting where she discussed the use of lasers in treating toenail fungus.
 She will soon be discussing Sports Medicine at one of Boston’s prominent athletic clubs.
 Dr. Szpiro is affiliated with Beth Israel Deaconess Medical Center, Hallmark Health, Mt.
 Auburn Hospital, Cambridge Health Alliance, Melrose Wakefield and Lawrence Memorial Hospital in Medford.

 Dr. Szpiro has accumulated extensive clinical and surgical experience throughout her career and is knowledgeable in working with patients of all ages.
 Living an active lifestyle herself through ballet, running, squash and skiing/snowboarding, she is particularly sensitive to the toll that athletic activities can take on one’s feet.
 Dr. Szpiro hopes to take her experiences and apply what she’s learned to providing patients with comprehensive and quality care.
 She also sees children and pediatric patients.